 - 4 teaspoons garlic powder

-- Preheat smoker to 200° F. I used a mixture of Apple and Competition Blend pellets by Pit Boss.
+- Preheat pellet smoker / grill to 200 °F and load with wood chips.
+I used a mixture of Apple and Competition Blend pellets by Pit Boss.

-- Smoke for 2 hours, stirring every 20 minutes.
+- Place in the smoker to smoke for 2 hours, stirring every 20 minutes.

 - Remove the Smoked Queso Dip from the smoker and eat immediately with dippers of your choice.
 NOTE: If you are serving this at a party, or want it to stay melty longer, place the queso in a slow cooker on the "keep warm" or low setting.